jfairbank/bundle-with-webpack-talk/README.md

-# bundle-with-webpack-talk
+# Bundle the Web with Webpack
-Resources for the talk "Bundle the Web with Webpack"
+Code samples and demos for my talk "Bundle the Web with Webpack".